DynamoDS/RefineryPrimer/01-introduction/01-01_computational-design.md

 #### What is Computational design?

 **Computational design** is not any one algorithm or off-the-shelf process you can apply.
 Rather, we describe it as an approach whereby a designer defines a series of **instructions, rules,** and **relationships** that precisely identify the steps necessary to achieve a proposed design and the resulting data or geometry.
-Crucially, these steps must be computable, meaning they can be understood & calculated by a machine.
+Crucially, these steps must be computable, meaning they can be understood and calculated by a machine.

 <img src="../assets/intro/compdesign.gif" style="width:200px;"/>